Recognize

 Iceberg

-People experiencing domestic violence may seem fine on the outside, but that doesn’t mean there aren’t deeper issues beneath the surface.
+People experiencing domestic abuse may seem fine on the outside, but that doesn’t mean there aren’t deeper issues beneath the surface.

 Invisible cage

-People experiencing domestic violence lack complete freedom, but no one around them can see the bars.
+People experiencing domestic abuse lack complete freedom, but no one around them can see the bars.

 Jenga tower

-People experiencing domestic violence get caught in a cycle where each move is meant to undermine and de-stabilize the other person.
+People experiencing domestic abuse get caught in a cycle where each move is meant to undermine and de-stabilize the other person.

 I noticed my co-worker was taking longer lunches and was becoming less talkative during the day.
 Finally I just asked if everything was okay and she totally opened up.